We may earn affiliate commissions for the recommended products. Learn more.

 As we search for a VPN with the best bang for your buck, here you can see the difference between the premium but expensive ExpressVPN and a mid-tier Avast VPN.

 ExpressVPN is expensive, but the additional features greatly enhance the service's functionality.
 Still, AvastVPN finds ways to offer great value for a lower price.
-For example, it lets you use 10 devices at a time, while ExpressVPN supports 5 at a higher cost.
+For example, it lets you use 10 devices at a time, while ExpressVPN supports up to 14.

 PlanAvast SecureLine VPNExpressVPN